What Does a Chief Cook Do?

 However, the work environment may vary depending on the type of establishment, the size of the kitchen, and the specific role of the chef.
 Some chefs may work in fine-dining restaurants with a more formal work environment, while others may work in a more casual, fast-paced environment such as a food truck or a cafeteria.

 The culinary industry is constantly evolving and changing, and chief cooks must be able to adapt to new trends and techniques in order to stay competitive.
-Some of the latest trends in the industry include:
+Some shifts are “trends,” but many are lasting operational expectations: stronger allergen controls, more transparent sourcing, and greater emphasis on waste reduction and efficiency.

 • Sustainable and locally sourced ingredients: Increasingly, chefs are looking to use sustainable and locally sourced ingredients in their dishes.
 This includes using seasonal produce, organic meats, and sustainable fish.